• Skip to primary navigation

 • Food coloring – I used Wilton brown food paste color to paint Olaf’s stick arms that I made using floral wire.

-• Lollipop stick – I used the lollipop stick as a cover for the wire that extends out from the bottom of Olaf.
-The main purpose was to avoid direct contact of the wire with the cake when the topper is attached to the cake.
+• Lollipop stick – This is used to insert the excess wire from the bottom of the cake topper to avoid direct contact of the wire with cake.

-• Fondant shaping tools – I used these to shape Olaf’s mouth.
+• Fondant shaping tools - To shape Olaf's mouth.

-• Olaf template – I printed this off the internet.
-The template helped me in making sure my Olaf was is the right proportion of the Disney Olaf.
+• Olaf template - I printed this off the internet.
+The template helps me in providing guide to the proportion of Olaf's body parts.

-• Fondant glue – This was the glue I used to hold Olaf together, including his nose, eyes, buttons, and arms.
+• Fondant glue – To hold Olaf together, including his nose, eyes, buttons, and arms.

 Wire shaped like arms of Olaf painted in brown, on a painting palette.